Working toward College Access for All

 It didn’t even occur to me until midway through high school, when one of my teachers told me I’d need to go to college if I wanted to follow my own dream of becoming a teacher.
 She made college a reality for me.
 I know firsthand how important it is to have teachers who make college a reality for their students.

 More than 50 years after my teachers put me on the path to college and a great career, we’re making College Access for All a key part of our Equity and Excellence for All agenda for New York City schools.
-No matter their neighborhood or ZIP code, every student should have the opportunity to go to college when they graduate high school.
+No matter their neighborhood or ZIP code, all students should have the opportunity to go to college when they graduate high school.

 Our high school graduation rate is at a record high of 72.6 percent.
 A record high 55 percent of our students are enrolling in college or other postsecondary programs.

-In the first year of College Access for All, New York City made the CUNY application free for more than 30,000 students; the SAT exam available for free during the school day for all high school juniors; and brought more than 20,000 middle school students on trips to college campuses.
-We also launched or expanded a number of citywide events, including our first-ever College and Career Month; citywide parent workshops on applying to college in a number of languages; and College Application Week, Financial Aid Awareness Month and College Decision Day.
+In the first year of College Access for All, New York City made the CUNY application free for more than 30,000 students, made the SAT exam available free during the school day for all high school juniors and brought more than 20,000 middle school students on trips to college campuses.
+We also launched or expanded a number of citywide events, including our first-ever College and Career Month, citywide parent workshops on applying to college in a number of languages and College Application Week, Financial Aid Awareness Month and College Decision Day.

 Yet none of these changes are possible without the strength of our educators, communities and, most importantly, families.

-As the school year approaches, I encourage families to start thinking about your child’s plans for college and careers.
-Encourage your child to do the same.
-Such conversations will give them goals to reach for, with your support.
-When school’s back in September, reach out to your parent coordinator, and ask them about how college can be a reality for your child.
+As the school year approaches, I encourage families to start thinking about your child’s plans for college and careers after they graduate high school.
+Encourage your child to do the same—such conversations will give them goals to reach for, with your support.
+Now that school’s back in session, reach out to your parent coordinator and ask about how college can be a reality for your child.

 Our city is home to generations of future leaders.
-If we work together to support them, I know that they will realize their full potential.
+If we work together to support them, I know that they will realize their full potentials.